InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 3. **Restrictions:** possible additional legal, publisher, or framework restrictions

 Section specifications will clearly define which of the above data are represented, and in what form.
-Whenever possible, the various technical enumerations that were developed for TCF v2.0 have been used directly or adapted:
-1. Integer identifiers for version & screens
-2. CMP ID’s from TCF v2.0
-3. Where applicable to the jurisdiction or region, the vendor ID's and data processing purposes as enumerated in the TCF v2.0 GVL can be reused in whole or adapted.

 See [“Discrete Sections”](#discretesections) below for more detail.